dvln/viper/README.md

  * key/value store
  * default

-Viper configuration keys are case insensitive.
+Note that configuration "keys" are case insensitive.

-## Putting Values into Viper
+## Putting Values into the system (aka: viper)

 ### Establishing Defaults